On May 15, 2022, Okinawa prefecture celebrates the 50th anniversary of its return to Japan.

 1. Okinawa History2.
 About Tsuikin Art3.
 Making Process

-A brief history of Okinawa
+A Brief History of Okinawa

 The Ryukyu Islands first appeared in the ancient Chinese history book entitled "Sui Shu” around 607.
 After almost one and a half decades of going through the Chinese tributary system, two dynasties, and the Satsuma invasion, Ryukyu Kingdom was demolished by Meiji Government in 1879, and Okinawa prefecture was born.
 Yet again, when the Pacific War ended in 1945, Okinawa was once again parted from Japan as the U.S limitary remained under their governance for the following 27 years.